wecodemore/grunt-githooks/README.md

 #### Hook specific options

-If you need to override a few options for a given hook only, you can *use and Object instead of a String*.
+If you need to override a few options for a given hook only, you can *use an Object instead of a String*.
 The `taskNames` property will then correspond to the tasks you want to run.
 Any other key will be merged into the options.